fmonsalvo/US-Frontend-Candidate-Lab/README.md

 #Creation of RSVP message
 * Added a div element to present feedback to the user.
 * Added JavaScript to handle the user response to the RSVP.
 A spinner is shown inside the clicked button.
 The spinner is shown for 2 seconds and then hidden.
 Then, a message is shown to confirm the user the result of the action
+* Progresive Enhancement: if the user has disabled JavaScript, then she is redirected to a success or reject page